 Faced with the challenging need for the education of health care professionals in the field of practical nursing, MLI initiated planning for a Practical Nursing Program in the state of New Jersey in July, 2005.
 The LPN program was approved in early 2008 and the first classes began in June of that year in Jersey City, NJ.

 MLI was granted initial (candidacy) accreditation status in 2002 by the Council of Occupational Education (COE) based in Atlanta, Georgia and received a full six (6) year accreditation by the same regulatory body in 2004.
-In 2010 the school successfully completed its re-accreditation process with the COE and received an additional six-year term of approval.
+In 2017 the school successfully completed its re-accreditation process with the COE and received an additional three-year term of approval effective from 2016-2019.